karthiksatish159/ChartApp/README.md

 <li>To run the test cases npm run test</li>
 </ol>
 <p>
-I want to describe this application breif
+I want to describe this application breif <br>
--> So here in this application is not connected to database yet -> This is inspired from online games thing
+-> So here in this application is not connected to database yet <br>
+-> This is inspired from online games thing
 </p>
 <h3>Flow of application</h3>